 To unlock the server, click on the Server LOCKED button.
-Enter the server key provided as shown below, with dashes "-".
+Enter the server key provided as shown in Figure 7-2, with dashes "-".
 After entering the key, the lock symbol will change and the server will be "UNLOCKED".

-Figure 6-2: Unlocking the Server
+Figure 7-2: Unlocking the Server